-The candidate for the MFA degree prepares original work in poetry, prose fiction, or creative non-fiction for the twelve hours of thesis credit.
+The candidate for the MFA degree prepares original work in poetry, prose fiction, or creative nonfiction for the twelve hours of thesis credit.
 The thesis should be a serious effort of publishable quality.

 Thesis Committee: Unless a student requests a change, the advisory committee serves as the thesis committee.
-Once constituted, a thesis committee may not be changed except for serious reasons stated in writing to the Graduate Director and then approved by the Graduate College.
+If it is necessary to change the committee, a new committee form must be completed and submitted to the English Graduate Office and the Graduate College.